segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/settings.md

 The Segment Adobe Analytics Merchandising setting runs as follows:

-- Looks for the Segment `track` call event name, or for a `page` call, a `property.eventName`
+- Looks for the Segment event name if a `track` call, or for the `property.eventName`if a `page` call.
 - Maps to the Adobe event to send in as an increment or currency event.
 - Reads if the event is scoped to the product or event level.
 - _Optional_: Sets a value on the event.
 This value is the increment or currency to pass to Adobe.
   If you don't include a value, Segment sends the event without one, and Adobe understands this as an increment of `1`.
 If you configure a value and the value is not present on the `track` or `page` call, Segment does not send the event to Adobe.
 - Map of product eVars to set on the products string.
-This is only supported at the product level, as expected by Adobe Analytics. <!-- LR Note: this whole section could use work, but this part is especially confusing-->
+This is only supported at the product level, as expected by Adobe Analytics. <!-- TODO LR Note: this whole section could use work, but this part is especially confusing-->

 > note ""
 > **Note**: Some events in the Ecommerce spec do not use the "products" array and product information is located in the top level property object, for example the [Product Added Spec](/docs/connections/spec/ecommerce/v2/#product-added).
 Make sure you specify `properties.key` as the Segment key in the mapping when adding an eVar for **Product Added**, **Product Removed**, and **Product Viewed**.